 NASA’s Terra spacecraft is scheduled to continue gathering data through the remainder of this decade.
 Scientists will continue to monitor the MISR data closely to see if this trend continues.

-MISR, built and managed by NASA’s Jet Propulsion Laboratory, Pasadena, Calif., is one of five instruments on NASA’s Terra spacecraft, launched in December 1999.
+MISR, built and managed by NASA’s Jet Propulsion Laboratory, Pasadena, California, is one of five instruments on NASA’s Terra spacecraft, launched in December 1999.
 The instrument uses nine cameras at different angles to produce a stereo image of clouds around the globe, allowing measurement of their altitude and movement.
-For more on MISR, visit: http://www-misr.jpl.nasa.gov/ .
-For more on Terra, visit: http://terra.nasa.gov/ .